LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit3-web/module6/materials/resources/ide-browser/README.md

 1. Right-click on the file and choose "Preview"
   <img src="1preview.png"/>

-2. In the resulting tab, click "Pop Out into New Window"
+2. This opens up a preview of your page in a new tab in your IDE.
+But some features, such as the search we are trying to execute here, will not work until we leave the IDE entirely.
+To get a new browser window, click "Pop Out into New Window"
   <img src="2popout.png"/>

 3. Now you have a new tab in your browser (totally outside the IDE) which contains your web page!